open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 A `schema_url` field is already present at the resource and scope levels.

-Ideally any component of the observability pipeline should be able to fetch the resolved semantic convention registry just by knowing the schema URL of any resource or instrumentation scope.
+Ideally any component of the observability pipeline should be able to fetch the resolved registry just by knowing the schema URL of any resource or instrumentation scope.

-## OpenTelemetry SDKs Changes
+## OTEL SDKs Changes

 TBD